-Designing a grocery management tool to reduce stress in meal activities.
+Improving grocery management and recipe finding to reduce stress in meal activities for college and university students.

 Overview

-It can be difficult for students to keep track of their groceries and turn their ingredients and leftovers into enjoyable meals amidst busy schedules.
-From research to design and testing, I explored college students' experience around meals and diets and developed EatWell, a digital tool to minimize obstacles to having healthy meals regularly.
-With EatWell, users easily manage their kitchen, keep track of estimated spoilage, plan grocery trips, and find recipes suitable for their dietary preferences, cooking ability, and available resources.
+It can be difficult for young adult postsecondary students to monitor their groceries and make enjoyable meals consistently amidst busy schedules.
+From research to design and testing, I explored students' experience around meals and developed EatWell, a digital tool to help them manage their groceries and find suitable recipes.

 Role